hkeper/internshipScand/README.md

+## Mars Scout

-## Project Mars Scout for internship in Scand
+Mars Scout is example app for internship in Scand